tbogdala/gimmick/README.md

 GIMMICK v0.1.0-development
 ==========================

-Gimmick is a lisp language that aims to feature static typing, first class concurrency support and native code generation on top of a classic Scheme-like core.
+Gimmick aims to be a lisp language that features static type checking, first class concurrency support and native code generation on top of a classic Scheme-like core.

 At present, all of these features are missing and only a basic interpreter exists